ArfNtz/render/README.md

 # Render

-A library to define a document type, feed it with some data, and render it.
+A library to render documents.
+First, define the document type, then feed it with some data, then call `render`.

-For example, to make a flyer document (a.k.a leaflet, tract) in html :
-- `FlyerView.swift` defines the presentation (i.e. document structure, layout, colors, fonts).
-- `Flyer.swift` defines the data structure.
-- `main.swift` injects the data structure into the view and renders the document.

-This example uses `HtmlView` and `View` from this library.
+There is an example further down.

-`render` can be used with other `Views` towards other document types (svg, pdf ...).
+`render` can be used with any document types you define (html, svg, pdf ...).

 ## Motivation